ronikdedhia/Python/README.md

-Contains basics of python such as -
+Contains basics of python, solutions to competitive questions and libraries functions
-Variables, Operators, Data Types, Advanced Data Types Decision Making, Loops, Fucntions
-OOPS Concepts, Exception Handling
-Date & Time, File Management, Anonymous Functions